Azure-Samples/azure-iot-starterkit-companionapp/README.md

-#  Azure IoT DevKit Companion
+#  Azure IoT Starter Kit Companion

-The **Azure IoT DevKit Companion** is a sample React Native application that helps you get your IoT device connected to an IoT Hub on iOS, Android and Windows.
+The **Azure IoT Starter Kit Companion** is a sample React Native application that helps you get your IoT device connected to an IoT Hub on iOS, Android and Windows.

 - It will connect your IoT device to a wireless network with Internet access.
 - It will provision resources such as an IoT Hub and IoT Device in Azure.